Polyps (uterine/cervical)

 Most uterine and cervical polyps are benign.
 However:

-Polyps can contribute to fertility problems by interfering with embryo implantation
+• Polyps can cause fertility problems by interfering with embryo implantation

-They can cause troublesome bleeding that impacts quality of life
+• They can cause bleeding that impacts quality of life

-Polyps can sometimes develop into cancerous growths, similar to the way cancer cells multiply and spread.
+Polyps can sometimes develop into cancerous growths similar to how cancer cells multiply and spread.

 This is why removal and histological examination (checking under a microscope) is often recommended.